appirio-tech/direct-app/README.md

 > NOTE: the source directory should be writeable to Docker so use a directory under `/Users/<username>`

 ## running locally
+In this configuration, we'll run the direct app in a docker container locally but it unfortunately requires many dependencies so we'll use a direct VM for those dependencies.
+The instructions below document the steps needed to run locally.
-1. Create a direct VM (this will be used for an informix database)
+1. Create a direct VM (this will be used for an informix database and some EJBs that direct depends on)
+2. SSH in to your VM and edit your /etc/hosts file to add an entry for vm.cloud.topcoder.com that maps to the ethernet ip address of the VM (should be a 10.x address).
+Your entry should look something like `10.238.212.241 vm.cloud.topcoder.com`
+3. Stop the tc jboss instance: `/home/tc/jboss-4.0.4.GA/bin/kill.sh`
+4. Edit the start.sh file to add `-b vm.cloud.topcoder.com` to the run.sh command.
+I.e., it should look like `nohup ./run.sh -b vm.cloud.topcoder.com -c all -Djboss.partition.name=TCPartition > ./nohup.out 2>&1 &`
+5. Start the tc jboss instance: `/home/tc/jboss-4.0.4.GA/bin/start.sh` as the tc user
-2. Add this entry to your /etc/hosts file: `<vm ip> vm.cloud.topcoder.com`
+2. Add this entry to your local /etc/hosts file: `<vm ip> vm.cloud.topcoder.com`.
+Your VM ip is the **external** ip address to your VM and not the 10.x address you entered above.
-3. Download the direct runtime image: `docker pull build.appirio.net:5050/docker-app-run`
+3. Download the direct runtime docker image: `docker pull build.appirio.net:5050/docker-app-run`
 4. Run the direct app with the command `docker run -p 8080:8080 --name=direct-app -d -v <source dir>/jboss-4.2.3.GA/server/default:/data/jboss-4.2.3.GA/server/direct -t direct-app-run`

    This will start the app with an endpoint available on port 8080.